 Future Proof for Traffic

-Make sure your platform has the resources required to handle your traffic.
+Make sure your eCommerce architecture has the resources required to handle your traffic.
 Many an eCommerce website crash can be tracked back to the inability to handle peak website traffic generated by high season sales or highly effective marketing campaigns.
 It doesn’t hurt to stay in touch with your CDN service as well as any cloud partners to ensure they don’t have plans that could affect your site during your busy season.

 Scan for Malware